fdw/rofimoji/README.md

 ## Updating the emojis
 This is only needed if a new Unicode version came out and you can't wait for the official update!

-1. Install Python 3 and `pip install -r requirements-dev.txt`
+1. Install Python 3 and `pip install -r requirements.txt` in the `src/extractors` directory.
 2. Run `extract_emojis.py` - this downloads the complete list from https://unicode.org/emoji/charts-12.0/full-emoji-list.html, so don't do it too often!
-3. A new file `emojis.py` should have been created.
-Open it and copy the contents
+3. The new `emojis.csv` should have been created.
+You might need to install `rofimoji` again.
-4. Open `rofimoji.py` and replace the emoji list with the contents of `emojis.py`

-## FAQ

-### Why is it so pedestrian?
-Why not simply import from `emojis.py`?
-Because now you only have to download one file, and it works  Additionally, we need no separate I/O just to load the emojis.
-This is good, right?